jens1o/hitbox-api-php/README.md

 1. [Hitbox User](#hitbox-user)

 ### Preample
+**tl;dr**: PHP library, not available via composer, clone it and execute `composer install`

 This is a php library making api requests to hitbox quite easy.
 It's designed to use models(like `HitboxUser`).
 It's using the composer autoloader, so if you want to init the library, here's how you go:

+0. Make sure you meet the requirements of this lib:
+    - PHP 7.1+
+    - Composer
+    - `allow_url_fopen` must be enabled
 1. Download/Clone this repository
 2. Execute `composer install` in your clone
 3. In your script, add: